delhinewz/delhinewz.github.io/README.md

 <h1>Haldiram Connaught Place Delhi – Menu, Reviews, Address & Dining Experience</h1>

   <!-- Introduction / Overview -->
   <p><strong>Haldiram’s</strong>, a household name across India, is known for its wide range of traditional Indian snacks, sweets, and pure vegetarian meals.
-In the heart of Delhi, <strong>Haldiram Connaught Place (CP)</strong> stands out as one of the city’s most visited food destinations, combining authenticity with comfort and speed – making it a go-to spot for locals, office-goers, and tourists alike.</p>
+In the heart of Delhi, <strong><a href = "https://delhinewz.com/haldiram-connaught-place/">Haldiram Connaught Place</a> (CP)</strong> stands out as one of the city’s most visited food destinations, combining authenticity with comfort and speed – making it a go-to spot for locals, office-goers, and tourists alike.</p>

   <!-- About Section -->
   <h2>About Haldiram Connaught Place</h2>